jhunschejones/Chrome-According-To-Josh/jpdb-leeches/README.md

 # JPDB Leeches

 ### Overview
-This extension helps hi-light leech cards during review sessions jpdb.io.
-These are cards that are taking more than their fair share of time by coming up for review more often than others.
+"Leeches" are are cards that are taking more than their fair share of time by coming up for review more often than others.
+This extension helps easily detect and handle leech cards during review sessions jpdb.io.

 ### In use
 The `./bin/run` script coordinates the setup for this extension, downloading your `reviews.json` from jpdb.io, transforming the data into a list total study minutes per day, then logging the script session out of jpdb.io.